ArthurMan100/Manufacturing-Analytics-Demo/README.md

-# 🧪 Manufacturing Quality Analytics Dashboard
+# Manufacturing Quality Analytics Dashboard

 This project builds a reproducible data pipeline and interactive dashboard to track and analyze manufacturing quality control (QC) data.
-It includes data ingestion from CSVs to PostgreSQL, metric calculations (including Cp and Cpk), and visualization through Power BI.
+It includes data ingestion from CSVs to PostgreSQL, metric calculations (including Cp and Cpk), and visualiaation through Power BI.

 ---